Operation Title

-Operation Title was an unsuccessful Allied attack on the German battleship Tirpitz during World War II.
-It involved two British Chariot manned torpedos that were transported to near the battleship's anchorage in Trondheim Fjord, Norway, by a Norwegian trawler between 26 and 31 October 1942.
+Operation Title was an unsuccessful Allied attack on the German battleship Tirpitz during the Battle of the Atlantic in World War II.
+It involved two British Chariot manned torpedoes that were transported close to the battleship's anchorage in Trondheimsfjorden (the Trondheim Fjord) in occupied Norway, by a Norwegian-crewed boat between 26 and 31 October 1942.
+The attack was abandoned following the accidental loss of both Chariots during the evening of 31 October.